yasuperu/change-skin-color/README.md

-# Python art project
+# Python art project demo
-changing skin color
+changing your skin color live with your webcam